At a Glance

 - Qualifications: Level 2 or 3 TA qualification required; experience in primary education preferred.

-- Work closely with class teachers and SENCO to track progress.
+- Work closely with class teachers and the SENCO to assess needs and track progress

 Ideal Candidate